Eligibility and Application Requirements

 Applications must be in English (though they may be translated by someone other than the applicant) and can be completed by a proxy if needed.

-First, you must be able to answer “True” to these statements:
+To complete an application, you must first be able to answer “True” to these statements:

 • I have not previously received a Rauschenberg Emergency Grant through NYFA

-• I can demonstrate recent and sustained activity as a professional dancer for a public audience since at least 2019
+• I can demonstrate recent and sustained activity as a paid dancer for a public audience since at least 2018

 If you can answer “True” to all of these statements, you will then need to: